spotify/gordon-gcp/docs/config-service.rst

 ``[gcp]``
 ~~~~~~~~~

-.. option:: keyfile="/path/to/keyfile.json"

-    `Required`: Path to the Service Account JSON keyfile to use while authenticating against Google APIs.

-    While one global key for all plugins is supported, it's advised to create a key per plugin with only the permissions it requires.
-To setup a service account, follow `Google's docs on creating & managing service account keys <keyfiles>`_.

 .. option:: project="STR"

     `Required`: Google Project ID which hosts the relevant GCP services (e.g. Cloud DNS, Pub/Sub, Compute Engine).